awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 # AWS::AutoScaling::ScalingPolicy<a name="aws-properties-as-policy"></a>

-Specifies an Amazon EC2 Auto Scaling scaling policy so that the Auto Scaling group can change the number of instances available for your application in response to changing demand\.
+The AWS::AutoScaling::ScalingPolicy resource specifies an Amazon EC2 Auto Scaling scaling policy so that the Auto Scaling group can change the number of instances available for your application in response to changing demand\.

-If you create either a step scaling policy or a simple scaling policy, you must also create a CloudWatch alarm that monitors a CloudWatch metric for your Auto Scaling group\.
-Note that you can associate a CloudWatch alarm with only one scaling policy\.

 For more information about using scaling policies to scale your Auto Scaling group automatically, see [Dynamic scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scale-based-on-demand.html) in the *Amazon EC2 Auto Scaling User Guide*\.